Y-Tree Trajectory Detrending & Spectral Analysis

 draws a fresh AR(1) noise realization

 What is DF?
-Degrees of freedom = number of B-spline basis functions.
-A single cubic (degree 3) polynomial has 4 free parameters (the coefficients of 1, t, t², t³), so DF = 4 corresponds to zero interior knots — one unbroken polynomial spanning the whole trajectory.
-Interior knots = DF − 4 (i.e. DF − (degree + 1)), so DF = 5 has 1 knot; DF = 6 has 2; DF = 14 has 10.
+These points are fit with a cubic spline, a smooth chain of cubic polynomials, and DF counts the degrees of freedom, meaning the free parameters available to shape that fit.
+The Choosing spline parameters tab takes the idea apart in full, and the Perpendicular projection tab shows what the residuals off such a fit are measuring.
+In short, a single cubic (a polynomial reaching an exponent of 3) carries 4 free parameters, the coefficients of 1, t, t², and t³, and so DF = 4 leaves zero interior knots, one unbroken polynomial spanning the whole trajectory.
+The number of interior knots is DF − 4, that is DF − (degree + 1): DF = 5 has 1 knot, DF = 6 has 2, and DF = 14 has 10.
 Toggle Spline knots to see them marked.

 Perpendicular residuals d(s) along the fitted spline